 - Make sure you’re on time for the interview.
 Discuss with the interviewer who’ll be calling, them or you, and make sure you’re at your computer.

 - Be certain that you’re dressed as if you are attending an in-person interview.
-Some say you can dress well from your belt up only, but what if you have to get something during the discussion?
+Some say you can dress well from your waist up only, but what if you have to get something during the discussion?
 The fact that you’re wearing pajama bottoms will not bode well.

 - Make sure the connections is strong.
 I Skyped with a client in St. Lucia and we had to reconnect a number of times.
 If you have a weak Internet connection, this could cause problems.